Promises and Secrets

 Now, a lot of you are saying that the Bible is just a lot of stories about people warring with each other, killing, adultering, idolizing, and a lot of other unGodly things.
 Well, it is, kind of.
 I even had a Seventh-Day Adventist counselor tell me that the Genesis stories are merely children's stories and did not really happen.
 Hogwash.
 Archaeology is constantly discovering real evidence of the existence of the places and people described in the Bible.

 God created the world, set up some rules, then told us about what He did through Moses, Joshua and the first five books of the Bible.
 We probably did not get all the stories that happened to everyone on the earth, just the ones that matter to give us the side of the story most important to God.
 Then The Creator started showing us what happens to us when we ignore His rules that He said would make our lives better if we followed them.
 Invariably, when we go off on our own we get greedy, lustful, and mean.
 When we (humans) repented, things were happy for a while and then the cycle started again.
-But, what most people forget, or don't recognize in the first place, is that God decides what happens to those who do and do not follow His rules.
+But, what most people forget, or don't recognize in the first place, is that God decides what happens to those who do, and those who do not, follow His rules.

 Stories with a purpose